RX-M/web-public/course-pages/data-science/apache-hadoop-and-apache-spark-for-data-science.md

 This course is designed to provide attendees with a comprehensive introduction to data science with Apache Spark and Apache Hadoop.
 Learning modules include:

-- Data Science
+- In-depth review of data science
 - Data acquisition, transformation, and analysis
-- Apache Hadoop
+- Deep dive into Apache Hadoop
 - Machine Learning with Mahaut
-- Apache Spark and MLlib (Apache Spark's scalable machine learning library)
+- Apache Spark and MLlib (Apache Spark's scalable machine learning library) overview
 - Spark streaming